 How AI and Clean Data Power Smarter Search

-Bharat Guruprakash, Chief Business Officer at Algolia, joins host Seth Earley on this episode of the Earley AI Podcast.
+Bharat Guruprakash, Chief Product Officer at Algolia, joins host Seth Earley on this episode of the Earley AI Podcast.
 With years of experience helping organizations leverage AI to connect people with information, Bharat brings deep insight into the evolving world of AI-powered search, retrieval, and agentic technologies.
 At Algolia, a global leader in AI-driven search and retrieval, he helps shape what’s next in unifying data, building intelligent systems, and designing platforms that understand real-time context.

 Key Takeaways: